DAO (Decentralized Autonomous Organization): How Decentralized Gove…

 DAO legal status is evolving through new frameworks like the Wyoming Decentralized Unincorporated Non-Profit Association (DUNA) Act, which provides a recognized legal personality.
 Traditional corporate law treats unincorporated associations as general partnerships, potentially making all members liable for organization debts and actions.
 The DUNA Act changes this framework by providing legal recognition for decentralized entities, enabling DAOs to sign contracts, hold property, and operate with a defined liability shield.
 Wyoming DAO LLC structures represent a more traditional wrapper, where the DAO registers as a limited liability company under state law, which is more familiar to regulators and institutional partners but requires a registered agent and maintains annual reporting requirements.

 Regulatory stance of Ethereum blockchain governance foundations and other major protocols identifies a cautious approach where these entities avoid claiming they “govern” their protocols, instead positioning themselves as technical development teams.
-The SEC has not yet published comprehensive guidance on DAO regulation, though the 2024 Samuels v.
-Lido DAO ruling demonstrates courts are willing to treat DAOs as legal entities subject to lawsuit.
-Wyoming DAO LLC registration requires a $100 filing fee, and DAOs can now register formally with state governments.
-For detailed regulatory requirements, Wyoming Secretary of State DAO filing requirements confirms the processes and fees required to establish a recognized DAO entity.
+Comprehensive DAO-specific regulation is still being written in most jurisdictions, and courts have shown they are willing to treat an unincorporated DAO as a legal entity that can be sued.
+Wyoming DAO LLC registration requires a $100 initial filing fee, with an annual report due every year thereafter at a minimum of $60, so a DAO can now register formally with a state government.

 What are the major challenges and risks of decentralized organizations?